yhanyi/NotStonks/README.md

-# QuantLib
+# Droptiver

-A minimal repository of quantitative and machine learning tools written in C++ for learning purposes.
+A minimal and experimental repository of quantitative and machine learning code written in C++ for learning purposes.

 - Compile with `make`, run with `./main`, clean with `make clean`.
 - Upon running `./main`, the user will be prompted to enter a ticker, a start-date, end-date and filename.